survivejs/webpack-book/manuscript/04_what_is_webpack.md

 ## Conclusion

 You can use webpack with other tools.
 It won’t solve everything.
 It does solve the problem of bundling, however.
 That’s one less worry during development.
-Using *package.json*, `scripts`, and webpack alone takes you far, as we will see soon.
+Using *package.json*, `scripts`, and webpack alone takes you far, as you will see soon.

 To summarize: